Xextan/.github/profile/README.md

 Many loglangs also include the following principles:

-* Logical consistency, such that any given statement has a single underlying logical framework.
+* Logical consistency, such that any given statement has a single underlying logical framework
-* Monosemy.
-Each word has only one definition, even if broad.
+* Monosemy; Each word has only one definition, even if broad

 Examples of other loglangs include Loglan, Lojban, Guaspi, and Toaq.